How to Use Proxy with Python Requests

 As you can see, any of the methods discussed can be used with a proxy if necessary.

 A session retains settings, cookies, headers, and other information between multiple requests.
-This maintains state and authentication across requests.
+This maintains state and authentication across HTTP requests.
 For example, if you log in to a website with one request or want to use the same proxy for all requests, the session will keep you logged in for subsequent requests.

 To use a proxy with Python Requests for an entire session, you first need to create a session object and set the proxy IP addresses for it: